msobanjo/courseware/topics/powershell/modules/variables/README.md

 ## Data Types
 PowerShell variables use data types, similar to programming languages like C#, Java and Python.
-Data types can be explicitly applied to variables, however if you don’t, then PowerShell will, implicitly, apply one for you.
+Data types can be explicitly applied to variables.
+In the event that you don't give a variable a data type, PowerShell will implicitly apply one for you.

 ### Implicitly Applied Data Types
-It’s useful when PowerShell can figure out the data type of a variable for you because it means less code, for example if we would like a variable of type `String`, then it could be accomplished by surrounding the value with quotes `“”`:
+PowerShell being able to understand a variable's data type implicitly provides the value of less code.
+For example, if we want a variable of type `String`, then it could be accomplished by surrounding the value with quotes `“”`:
 ```powershell
 $myStringVariable = "powershell will understand that this is a string"
 ```